prism-coder/nexus-cli/README.md

 These commands are used *inside* an existing Nexus project.
 They will read your `nexus.config.json` to determine where to place the files.

+> **Important:** The generator automatically appends the component type (Layer, Event, Service) to the name you provide.

 #### Create a Layer

 ```bash